-DGfL's monitoring solution is provided by e-Safe. e-Safe's detection technology monitors imagery, words and contextual phrases, during online and offline activity, to identify behaviour which may represent a safeguarding risk or breach of acceptable use policies.
+DGfL's monitoring solution is provided by Smoothwall.
+Smoothwall's detection technology monitors imagery, words and contextual phrases, during online and offline activity, to identify behaviour which may represent a safeguarding risk or breach of acceptable use policies.
+The Headteacher and E-Safety lead receives regular emails to update on the protection of the devices.